bhavinaa/The-Keepers/README.md

   - UI for better usability.
 - **Fixed**:
   - Fixed timer bug which did not create a new component each time, and had resulted in the time not pausing each time

+### AI assitance in

+- Documentation Assistance
+Purpose: it helped me format the content in google docs to the markdown format
+Implementation: i prompted it to make it into a format to place it in the github read me
+Feedback: it told me to break down the documentation into various sub categories

 ---